 This post may contain affiliate links.
 Please read my disclosure policy.

-The Cuban Sandwich (Cubano) ~ a hearty and delicious combination of sweet ham, juicy tender pork, melted Swiss cheese, dill pickles with a nice bite from a slathering of yellow mustard.
-The original Cuban sandwich was invented in a Key West cafe popular with the local Cuban workers.
-The first variation included salami but ham later became the standard.
+The classic Cuban Sandwich (Cubano) ~ a hearty and delicious combination of sweet ham, juicy tender pork, melted Swiss cheese, dill pickles with a nice bite from a slathering of yellow mustard.

 You probably knew this amazing sandwich would be the next after posting the wonderful, flavorful Grilled Cuban Mojo-Marinated Pork Tenderloin last week.
 The lime, citrus and garlic marinade adds incredible flavor to the pork, and this sandwich.
-I admit this is a bit of a “man” sandwich loaded with meat and cheesy goodness, but I managed to eat half of it myself!
+This hearty sandwich is loaded with meat and cheesy goodness; nobody goes away hungry!

 - 1 ounce unsalted butter